nguye2l6/user-interface/project1.md

 # Project 1: Recording the Journey

+Project 1 introduces a mobile tracking "app" that allows users to record information about their cardio health.
+In its current iteration, weight, heartrate, number of steps, and times of activity are the existing trackable metrics.
+With the app, users will be able to keep track as their information via "entries" and able to visualize statistics derived from these entries.
+Additionally, users are able to set goals for their metrics and control.

 The goal of this project is going through the design process of creating a tracking application that addresses users needs.
-In particular, the tracking metrics are focused on cardio/health related processes.
-Currently, the application allows users to track their weight, heartrate, number of steps, and times of activity.

-designed for samsung galaxy s20 ultra view from google chrome developer menu
+The app is built using Sveltekit and Bootstrap 5.
+Currently, the UI is designed to be viewed specifically on Samsung Galaxy S20 Ultra, which can be simulated through Google Chrome's developer tools.

 ## Design work-
 ### Interviewing